The Silent Judgment of Animals: How Their Presence Changes Our Spaces | Brandhoek Fine Art

 A room with an animal is never the same room.

-The air becomes heavier, the sounds sound different, even the light seems to have respect.
+The air becomes heavier, the sounds are different, even the light seems to have respect.

 We often believe we have control – over design, over aesthetics, over impact.

-But as soon as an animal enters the room, it quietly takes this control away from us.
+But as soon as an animal enters the room, it quietly takes this control away from us again.

 It doesn't look.
 It judges.